Jim-JMCD/syncBKUP/README.md

 * Level 4 - The directory level named after the parent of the data.
 Example if the source directory is **-s /home/ada/music** the name of this level will be **music**.
 This level contains:
    * The synced backup data.
    * The log file
-   * The versions diretories.
+   * The versions directories.
 They contain all the deletions and modifications between each back.

  The top level (Level 1) has to be a pre-existing directory.
 SyncBKUP will automatically create directories for Levels 2 to 4 when required.